DOCUMENTATION · v4.0

 Agency plans are billed at your Entflow account level, not per portal.
 They override each connected portal's individual tier while active.
 If you connect more portals than your agency plan's cap, you'll need to upgrade your agency plan before connecting another.

-Multi-portal is included on every individual plan (including Free) - the per-portal workflow and AI-analysis limits apply to each connected portal independently.
+Multi-portal is included on every individual plan - the per-portal workflow and AI-analysis limits apply to each connected portal independently.
 The agency plans exist for accounts that want centralised billing plus a predictable portal cap.

 Workflow map